 If you require additional copies of the death certificate, these can be obtained from Nevada Vital Records.
-You can order online at www.nevadabirthrecord.com or by phone on (877) 456-5410.
-You must submit photo ID and it usually takes 8 to 10 days.
+You can order online at www.nevadabirthrecord.com or by phone at (877) 456-5410.
+You must submit a photo ID, and it usually takes 8 to 10 days.
 Copies cost $25.00.

 Is there any financial assistance in Clark County to help with funeral expenses?

 Financial assistance for funeral expenses is getting more and more stretched as counties are struggling to manage budgets.
 There is generally a provision from a county to take care of indigent dispositions.
 Clark County Social Services will assess eligibility and only accept referrals directly from funeral establishments or direct cremation providers contracted with CCSS.

 For more information, CCSS can be reached at (702) 455-4270.